The Gospel of John

 I said, “My church—hey, we accept everybody just the way they are—unless you’re shacking up with someone!”

 No—I didn’t say that!
-But it was an awkward moment for me as I scrambled for a way to minimize the offense of the Gospel to a person who was far from God and build a bridge that might lead us at some point into a spiritual conversation.
-I didn’t need to offer condemnation by my words, in the tone of my voice or with my body language.
+But it was an awkward moment for me as I scrambled for a way to minimize the offense of the gospel to a person who was far from God and build a bridge that might lead us at some point into a spiritual conversation.
+I didn’t need to offer condemnation by my words, in the tone of my voice, or with my body language.
 I didn’t need to convince her of her sins, she was already dealing with that herself.
 Besides, it is not my job—it is the work of the Holy Spirit to do that.
 (John 16:8).
-Nor would Jesus have done that.
-Remember, in this very same book, right after the most famous verse in the entire Bible, John 3:16, Jesus goes on to say,

-For God did not send his Son into the world to condemn the world, but to save the world through him.
-(John 3:17)
+Jesus wouldn’t have done that either.
+Remember, in this very same book, right after the most famous verse in the entire Bible, John 3:16, Jesus goes on to say, “For God did not send his Son into the world to condemn the world, but to save the world through him.”(John 3:17)

-But let’s keep in mind that Jesus didn’t come, as C.S.
+But let’s keep in mind that neither did Jesus come, as C.S.
 Lewis pointed out, to tell the world that everything was quite alright!
 Obviously, the world needed a savior—that’s why Jesus came.
 People need a savior because sin holds people captive.
 To keep the bad news about sin and the good news about a Savior from them would be the most hateful thing we could ever do.

 This woman is standing before Jesus, exposed, humiliated, tears dripping to the sand.
 She has been used by men all of her life, and now she will pay for it with her life.
 She sees the stones; she knows her guilt.
 Now, all eyes are on Jesus—what will he do?

-After some time, Jesus speaks and says to those who want her executed, “Ok, but let the one who has never sinned throw the first stone!”And with that bombshell, one-by-one, from oldest to youngest, they walked away, leaving only Jesus and this sinful woman face-to-face.
+After some time, Jesus speaks and says to those who want her executed, “Ok, but let the one who has never sinned throw the first stone!”
+And with that bombshell, one by one, from oldest to youngest, they walked away, leaving only Jesus and this sinful woman face-to-face.
 What now?
-Would Jesus give her a good moral tongue lashing.
+Would Jesus give her a good moral tongue lashing?
 No, he just gently asks, “Where are your accusers?
 Has no one judged you guilty?”

 She replied, “No one, Sir.”